Using Life Insurance to Help with College Funding

 - You can set up the illustration as a defined benefit (a specific college cost) or a defined contribution plan (a specific premium payment).

 - Determine whether to pay for annual college bills or to repay student loans.
-The older the child, the more beneficial it is to repay student loans, as this provides more time for the cash value to grow.
+The older the child, the more beneficial it can be to repay student loans, as this provides more time for the potential cash value to grow.
 Be mindful of the timing at which each child will enter/exit college.

 - Determine whether to continue funding the policy after the college period is over.
 This decision depends upon the client's retirement goals.